VERITAS-Observatory/EventDisplay_v4/README.md

 Eventdisplay consists of the following main components:

-- [Eventdisplay](https://github.com/VERITAS-Observatory/EventDisplay_v4): the core library with code, tools, and analysis libraries required to run the analysis
+* [Eventdisplay](https://github.com/VERITAS-Observatory/EventDisplay_v4): the core library with code, tools, and analysis libraries required to run the analysis
-- [Eventdisplay_AnalysisScripts_VTS](https://github.com/VERITAS-Observatory/Eventdisplay_AnalysisScripts_VTS): a library of scripts to use Eventdisplay efficiently on a computing cluster
+* [Eventdisplay_AnalysisScripts_VTS](https://github.com/VERITAS-Observatory/Eventdisplay_AnalysisScripts_VTS): a library of scripts to use Eventdisplay efficiently on a computing cluster
-- [Eventdisplay_AnalysisFiles_VTS](https://github.com/VERITAS-Observatory/Eventdisplay_AnalysisFiles_VTS): a set of auxiliary files with information on the instrument (e.g., telescope positions), access information to data bases, parameters for the analysis (e.g., image cleaning parameters or instruction for the gamma/hadron separation), or basic calibration values (note that this is a VERITAS private repository)
+* [Eventdisplay_AnalysisFiles_VTS](https://github.com/VERITAS-Observatory/Eventdisplay_AnalysisFiles_VTS): a set of auxiliary files with information on the instrument (e.g., telescope positions), access information to data bases, parameters for the analysis (e.g., image cleaning parameters or instruction for the gamma/hadron separation), or basic calibration values (note that this is a VERITAS private repository)
-- [V2DL3](https://github.com/VERITAS-Observatory/V2DL3): a converter of Eventdisplay data products to GADF DL3 Format to be used in science tools like [gammapy](https://github.com/gammapy/gammapy).
+* [V2DL3](https://github.com/VERITAS-Observatory/V2DL3): a converter of Eventdisplay data products to GADF DL3 Format to be used in science tools like [gammapy](https://github.com/gammapy/gammapy).
-- [Eventdisplay_Preprocessing](https://github.com/VERITAS-Observatory/EventDisplay_Preprocessing/blob/main/README.md): Documentation and scripts related to the pre-processing all VERITAS observations with Eventdisplay.
+* [Eventdisplay_Preprocessing](https://github.com/VERITAS-Observatory/EventDisplay_Preprocessing/blob/main/README.md): Documentation and scripts related to the pre-processing all VERITAS observations with Eventdisplay.

 Additional components:

-- release test macros and results (see internal GitHub repository [Eventdisplay_ReleaseTests](https://github.com/VERITAS-Observatory/EventDisplay_ReleaseTests_code).
+* release test macros and results (see internal GitHub repository [Eventdisplay_ReleaseTests](https://github.com/VERITAS-Observatory/EventDisplay_ReleaseTests_code).

 ## Documentation

-- [INSTALL.md](INSTALL.md): installation, dependencies, environmental variables
+* [INSTALL.md](INSTALL.md): installation, dependencies, environmental variables
-- [README.VERITAS.quick_summary](README/README.VERITAS.quick_summary): description of a typical VERITAS analysis
+* [README.VERITAS.quick_summary](README/README.VERITAS.quick_summary): description of a typical VERITAS analysis

 Extensive documentation on how to use Eventdisplay are available through the [VERITAS internal wiki pages](https://veritas.sao.arizona.edu/wiki/Eventdisplay_Manual).

 ## Support

-- VERITAS internal [ELOG](http://veritas.sao.arizona.edu/private/elog/Eventdisplay-WG/) used for announcements, discussions, questions
+* VERITAS internal [ELOG](http://veritas.sao.arizona.edu/private/elog/Eventdisplay-WG/) used for announcements, discussions, questions
-- Bugs and issues should be reported through the [GitHub issue tracker](https://github.com/VERITAS-Observatory/EventDisplay_v4/issues)
+* Bugs and issues should be reported through the [GitHub issue tracker](https://github.com/VERITAS-Observatory/EventDisplay_v4/issues)

-For any questions, contact Gernot Maier (gernot.maier@desy.de)
+For any questions, contact Gernot Maier

 ## Development